Pharma Serialization Forum Drives Collaboration

 In partnership with pharmaceutical industry experts, Bell and Howell hosted a one-day traceability and pharma serialization forum in order to explore the new requirements and responsibilities on Nov.
-17. Attendees benefitted from presentations delivered by serialization specialists and had time to discuss experience with peers who have had similar challenges.
-Watch the video.
+17. Attendees benefitted from presentations delivered by serialization specialists and had time to discuss experiences with peers who have had similar challenges.

 The forum included a regulatory update delivered by Randy Feldman, Excellis Health Solutions’ Chief Solution Architect.
 Feldman provided an overview of the most up-to-date information pertaining to legislation, the status of pharma serialization and track and track implementation, and how it affected different categories of companies.